Black MLS players form coalition to fight systemic racism - WHIZ News

-A group of black Major League Soccer players has formed a coalition to address systematic racism in their communities and bring about change within the league.
+A group of black Major League Soccer players has formed a coalition to address racial inequities in the league and across soccer, and to try to positively impact communities across the country.

-The coalition is the result of an Instagram group that began after the death of George Floyd at the hands of Minneapolis police, which spawned a wave of nationwide protests against racism and policy brutality.
+The coalition is the result of an Instagram group that began after the death of George Floyd while in the custody of Minneapolis police, which spawned a wave of nationwide protests against racism and policy brutality.

 Started by Toronto FC defender Justin Morrow, the group grew to some 70 MLS players, who formed the Black Players Coalition of MLS.

-Morrow said players were already under stress because of the new coronavirus when were threatened with a lockout in contract talks.
+Morrow said players were already under stress because of the new coronavirus when they were threatened with a lockout during contract talks.
 The league suspended play March 12 because of the pandemic.

-Morrow said the conversations centered on whether players felt supported by the league.
-The players concluded it would be best to form an organization.
+Morrow said the conversations centered on whether players felt supported by the league and the players concluded it would be best to form an organization.

-There were three goals, Morrow said: To give black players a voice in the league; to encourage black representation in the players’ association and higher levels of MLS; and to help local communities.
+He said there are three goals: to give black players a voice in the league; to encourage black representation in the players’ association and higher levels of MLS; and to help local communities.

 Portland’s Jeremy Ebobisse, Chicago’s CJ Sapong, Nashville’s Jalil Anibaba, NYCFC’s Sean Johnson and Colorado’s Kei Kamara are among some of the other players involved.